K–12 education in the United States: Public and private schools

 Private schools in the United States include parochial schools (affiliated with religious denominations), non-profit independent schools, and for-profit private schools.
 Private schools charge varying rates depending on geographic location, the school's expenses, and the availability of funding from sources, other than tuition.
 For example, some churches partially subsidize private schools for their members.
 Some people have argued that when their child attends a private school, they should be able to take the funds that the public school no longer needs and apply that money towards private school tuition in the form of vouchers.
 This is the basis of the school choice movement.

-5,072,451 students attended 33,740 private elementary and secondary schools in 2007.
-74.5% of these were Caucasian non-Hispanic, 9.8% were African American, 9.6% were Hispanic, 5.4% were Asian or Pacific Islander, and .6% were American Indian.
-Average school size was 150.3 students.
+In 2007, 5,072,451 students attended 33,740 private elementary and secondary schools.
+Of these, 74.5% were Caucasian non-Hispanic, 9.8% were African American, 9.6% were Hispanic, 5.4% were Asian or Pacific Islander, and 0.6% were American Indian.
+The average school size was 150.3 students.
 There were 456,266 teachers.
 The number of students per teacher was about 11.
-65% of seniors in private schools in 2006–07 went on to attend a four-year college.
+Of seniors in private schools in 2006–07, 65% went on to attend a four-year college.

 Private schools have various missions: some cater to college-bound students seeking a competitive edge in the college admissions process; others are for gifted students, students with learning disabilities or other special needs, or students with specific religious affiliations.
 Some cater to families seeking a small school, with a nurturing, supportive environment.
 Unlike public school systems, private schools have no legal obligation to accept any interested student.
 Admission to some private schools is often highly selective.

 An August 17, 2000 article by the Chicago Sun-Times refers to the Roman Catholic Archdiocese of Chicago Office of Catholic Schools as the largest private school system in the United States.